Sad Day At Germany’s Leipzig Zoo After Lioness Eats Two Of Her Newborn Cubs

 The incident left zoo officials horrified as they couldn’t understand Kigali’s behavior.
 The lioness was in good health and was eating properly before and after giving birth to the cubs.
 However, they believe that the reason for killing and eating her own cubs could either be because she was a new mother or because the cubs might have developed some problems.

 As the news went viral on social media, people showed a mixed reaction toward the incident.
-While some people expressed their sadness over the incident, others were of the view that humans should mind their own business and better try not to interfere in the matters of the animal kingdom.
+While some people expressed their sadness over the incident, others were of the view that humans should mind their own business and not interfere in the matters of the animal kingdom.

 Horror at German zoo as lioness suddenly eats her two newborn cubs https://t.co/MV4wMUsFxu